Volunteer in Mexico - Merida

 - Responsible projects - we’re dedicated to ensuring that our projects are responsibly run and have sustainable positive impacts that are supporting local needs.

 - Online training - as soon as you register on an IVHQ program, you will gain access to our interactive volunteer training to ensure you’re well prepared for your program.

 - Safety-first - volunteer safety is a top priority for IVHQ and we have clear standards for risk management on each program.
 You can feel confident that you are placed with trustworthy institutions, organizations and families that have been screened by our local teams.

 - New friendships - as an IVHQer, you’ll always be in the company of friendly locals and like-minded volunteer travelers who will quickly become your life-long friends.

 - Epic weekend adventures - you’ll have your weekends free to explore Mexico with your new-found friends.

-The IVHQ Mexico volunteer program has volunteer placements located in Mérida, the capital of the Yucatán state on Mexico’s Caribbean Coast.
-During your stay on the Maya Agriculture project you will be located around 2.5 hours from Merida, by bus.
+Volunteer placements are located in Mérida, the capital of the Yucatán state on Mexico’s Caribbean Coast.
+If you are volunteering on the Maya Agriculture project, you will be based around 2.5 hours from Mérida, by bus.